Recipes

 };

-// we use it for all dumps inside BlueScreen
+// use it for all dumps inside BlueScreen

 Tracy\Debugger::getBlueScreen()->scrubber = $scrubber;